 In recent years, a growing number of scientific studies have underlined the benefits of mindfulness exercises for students.
 Harvard University research scientists showed that practicing mindfulness for at least 8 weeks grew the volume of grey matter in the brain, according to the study published in «Psychiatry Research: Neuroimaging».

 By helping students increase their awareness of the here-and-now, we enable them to develop a set of tools that they can call upon to manage not only their emotions and relations with others, but also their learning journey.

-La Côte International School in Aubonne (Switzerland) has been teaching Mindfulness to its primary school students since 2016 as part of their Personal and Social Health Education programme.
-The positive effects of the Mindfulness programme were evident: “I felt a bit stressed when our teacher told us we were going to do a test” observes Giacomo, a student in Year 6 “but then I closed my eyes and did some ‘Pause and Be’ exercises we had learnt and I felt more calm”.
+La Côte International School in Aubonne (Switzerland) has been teaching Mindfulness to its primary school students since 2016.
+It is included as a part of their Personal and Social Health Education programme.
+The positive effects of the Mindfulness programme were evident.
+“I felt a bit stressed when our teacher told us we were going to do a test” observes Giacomo, a student in Year 6.
+“But then I closed my eyes and did some ‘Pause and Be’ exercises we had learnt and I felt more calm”.

 “We acknowledge that children lead increasingly busy, stressful lives” says Alison Piguet, Head of Primary at La Côte International School “and we are working proactively to support them in their social, academic and emotional development.
-Studies reveal that students are more motivated to learn in a caring environment and, as a school, we are committed to offer an integrated approach to their social and emotional development.”
+Studies reveal that students are more motivated to learn in a caring environment.
+As a school, we are committed to offer an integrated approach to their social and emotional development.”